 Volcker also served at the U.S. Department of the Treasury as director of financial analysis in 1962, undersecretary for monetary affairs from 1963 to 1965, and undersecretary for international and monetary affairs from 1969 to 1974.
 As undersecretary, he was responsible for developing and implementing treasury debt management and federal credit policies.
 On behalf of the United States, he conducted international monetary negotiations during the transition from the Bretton Woods fixed exchange rate system to the more flexible system of floating rates that has prevailed since the early 1970s.

-Volcker has served on numerous public and private advisory boards, corporate boards of directors, and international commissions.
+Throughout his life, Volcker served on numerous public and private advisory boards, corporate boards of directors, and international commissions.

 Paul A. Volcker Senior Fellows in International Economics